richardschrammcom/a2a_registry/README.md

 ### Starting the Agents

-Use the provided startup script to launch all agents:
+Use the provided startup script to launch all core agents:
 ```bash
 chmod +x startup.sh
 ./startup.sh